• Skip to primary navigation

 Coffee is a debated food on a low histamine diet, with some people drinking it without any issues, while others can't touch a drop.

-coffee chia pudding in two glass jars with spoons in them on a cream plate with star anise.
+two glasses of coffee chia pudding with spoons in them on a cream plate with a jar of coffee in the background.

 🥣 More delicious chia pudding recipes